What is copyright?

 Copyrighted works are protected for life of the author plus seventy years for works created from 1978 to the present time.
 For most works created prior to 1978, the copyright lasts for 95 years from date of publication.
 Works by a corporate author are protected for 95 years from publication or 120 years from creation, whichever expires first.
-Peter Hirtle’s chart of when works enter the public domain.
+For assistance in determining whether a work is still protected consult the Peter Hirtle’s chart of when works enter the public domain.

 What is the public domain?